beinux3/FTW/README.rst

 This project now is incomplete.
 I work for create and indipendent modules.
 In this test version upload only small file, because i don't optimize the upload function.

+NOTE:
+In this particolar version use only chrome.

 Metadata
 ********